ricardopieper/donkey-lang/README.md

 Pony is a python-like, statically typed programming language.

 Most of the parsing code was copied from my Horse interpreter at github.com/ricardopieper/horse repository.

 Syntax will be based on python but the VM will be far more lightweight.
 Preferably in the future we won't have a VM.
 We wont have classes, just structs and impls like Rust.
 I will try to implement some trait-like system as well, so there will be syntax for that.
 While the syntax looks like python, it doesn't follow Python's object model or most of the language's built-in type naming.
 When it does it's coincidental.
+I'm not a fan of the lambda syntax in Python, so I might change that, preferably using more or less the same syntax as regular function definitions.

-The features of the language will be implemented purely based on personal interest.
+This means that, compared to other python-like statically typed languages, the differences of this language to these others will be mostly cosmetic.
+However, this language is *not* to be used in production, it's just for studying purposes.
+That's why the features of the language will be implemented purely based on personal interest.
 Here are the things that, at the moment, I find interesting: uninteresting:

   - Metaprogramming, or some level of type information available at compile time (or runtime)
   - Trait system, like Rust
   - Functional programming in general
   - Generics

+It doesn't mean I'll implement all of these things, but I would like to implement traits and generics at least.

 Here are the things that I don't find interesting to implement: